Accessing your money

 You can simply stop re-lending your monthly repayments and withdraw them from Zopa as they come in.

-Or, if you want to access more, you can do so by selling your loans to other lenders.
+Or, if you want to access more, you can do so by selling your loans to other investors.
 Simply choose the amount you want to sell, and we'll handle it for you.

-To sell your loans there must be other lenders in the market, which has always been the case, and your loan must be up to date.
-It usually takes just a few days.
+To sell your loans there must be other investors in the market, which has always been the case, and your loan must be up to date.
+It usually takes just a few days and there is a 1% fee in the Classic and Plus products.

 If the market rate for loans has changed since you lent your money, the loan you're selling could be at a lower rate than the buyer would get on a new loan, so you may have to pay a small fee to cover the difference.